Islandora-Collaboration-Group/ISLE/docs/cookbook-recipes/example-aws-configuration.md

 ## AWS configuration

  - Production:
-   - m4.xlarge EC2 Reserved Instance **Note**: have a 3 year contract for the m4.xlarge.
+   - m4.xlarge EC2 Reserved Instance **Note**: We have a 3 year contract for the m4.xlarge.
 Amazon offers newer m5 instances for this tier which would be preferred.
    - 75 GB EBS storage, type gp2, for the operating system, docker images, etc.
    - 8 TB EBS storage, toe st1, for the Fedora datastore.
 This is where all digital objects, derivatives, and metadata are stored.
    - 300 GB EBS storage, type gp2, used as a temporary holding location for objects to be ingested.
 After successful ingest, the objects are deleted from this volume.
  - Staging:
    - Staging differs from Production in 2 ways:
    - m4.large instance rather than xlarge, as performance is less of a concern on staging.
 The system works, but can be sluggish compared to production.
    - No 300 GB holding location permanently attached.
-This can be added fairly easily if a need to test a large ingest arose.
+This can be added fairly easily if a need to test a large ingest arose (see below).

 Rather than a separate 300 EBS volume, it would be possible to simply increase the size of the OS disk from 75 GB to something greater to allow room for object prior to ingestion.
 However, having it separate provides a few advantages:
   - Volumes cannot be resized on the fly.
 If temporary storage needs exceed what is available, the server would need to be shut down, a new volume created, and the existing volume copied over to it.